Deputy White House press secretary resigns amid fallout from contentious phone call with reporter

 Ducklo, too, released a statement on Twitter, saying he was “devastated to have embarrassed and disappointed my White House colleagues and President Biden.”

 “No words can express my regret, my embarrassment, and my disgust for my behavior,” Ducklo wrote.
-“I used language that no woman should ever have to hear from anyone, especially in a situation where was just trying to do her job.
+“I used language that no woman should ever have to hear from anyone, especially in a situation where she was just trying to do her job.
 It was language that was abhorrent, disrespectful, and unacceptable.”

 Ducklo angrily lashed out at a reporter who was writing a story that questioned the propriety of his romantic relationship with a political reporter, raising a potential conflict of interest.

-The White House turnabout, which took just over 24 hours and came amid public outcry, was the result of discussions Saturday between top administration officials — including Psaki, communications director Kate Bedingfield, senior adviser Anita Dunn and chief of staff Ron Klain — as they began digesting the full ramifications of the incident, according to two senior administration officials, speaking on the condition of anonymity to share details of private conversations.
+The White House turnabout, which took just over 24 hours and came amid public outcry, was the result of discussions Saturday between top administration officials — including Psaki, communications director Kate Bedingfield, senior adviser Anita Dunn and Chief of Staff Ron Klain — as they began digesting the full ramifications of the incident, according to two senior administration officials, speaking on the condition of anonymity to share details of private conversations.

 While many of those involved in the discussions had strong personal relationships with Ducklo, they also realized they needed to make a decision that upheld the values that Biden espoused on the campaign trail, one of the officials said.
 The communications team then spoke with Ducklo later Saturday, and while he wasn’t forced to resign, one person close to the situation said that “we would not have accepted any other outcome.”